subsquid/archive-registry/README.md

 ## Usage of `@subsquid/archive-registry`

 The registry is available as an npm package `@subsquid/archive-registry`.
 It can be used to conveniently access registry files and e.g. lookup a Squid Archive by network name.
 The second argument is set of lookup filters of type `LookupOptions`.
-The only mandatory lookup filter is `version` which can only be `"FireSquid"` (for the new FireSquid Archives) and `"5"` for the legacy v5 archives.
+The only mandatory lookup filter is `release` which can only be `"FireSquid"` (for the new FireSquid Archives) and `"5"` for the legacy v5 archives.
 Note that v5 Archives are now deprecated and will be gradually phased out.

 ```typescript
 import { lookupArchive } from '@subsquid/archive-registry'